Olympics-Shooting-Zhang sets rifle 3P world record, Quiquampoix wins rapid gold

 https://agency.reuters.com/en/copyright.html

-Reuters Japan Olympics France Asia Europe South Korea Germany Latin America Shooting Tokyo 2020
+Reuters Tokyo Olympics France Asia Russia Europe Germany Latin America Shooting Tokyo 2020